nss-evening-web-development/django-api-assessment/README.md

 Let's make millions! 💰 💰 💰

-### Setup
+## Assessment Instructions

+Follow these steps to complete the assessment:

-1. Clone the template repository.
+1. Start by cloning the template repository to your local machine.
+   - Use this link to copy over the template to your GitHub profile: [GitHub Template Link](https://githubtools.reppedintech.com/u/nss-evening-web-development/django-api-assessment)

-2. Navigate to the created directory using `cd`.
+2. Once you have cloned the repository, navigate to the project directory using the command line.
+   - Use the `cd` command to change to the project directory.

-3. Activate the Pipenv environment with `pipenv shell`.
+3. Activate the Pipenv environment to ensure you are using the correct dependencies.
+   - Run the command `pipenv shell` to activate the Pipenv environment.

-4. Install the dependencies using `pipenv install`.
+4. Install the necessary dependencies for the project.
+   - Use the command `pipenv install` to install the required dependencies.

-5. Open the project in Visual Studio Code.
+5. Open the project in your preferred code editor (e.g., Visual Studio Code) to start working on the implementation.

-6. Ensure that the correct interpreter is selected.
-7. Implement the code.
+6. Study the provided Entity Relationship Diagram (ERD) to understand the data structure and relationships between entities.
+   - You can find the ERD [here](https://dbdocs.io/trinitycterry/Tuna-Piano-API?view=relationships).

+7. Plan the construction of the API based on the MVP requirements and the information provided in this Readme.
+   - Make sure you understand the expected functionality and any constraints.

+8. Implement the specified MVP features, following the guidelines and examples provided in this Readme.
+   - Refer to the Readme for detailed information on each route and its requirements.

+9. Thoroughly test your API to ensure its functionality and reliability.
+   - Utilize appropriate testing methodologies and frameworks to validate your code.

+10. Once you have completed the assessment, present your work to the instructional team.
+    - Provide all necessary documentation, including the link to your GitHub repository.

-### MVP Routes by Entity
+## MVP Routes by Entity

 These are all the available routes for this API.
 Each route has an associated ticket containing the following information:
 - Route description.